jamesnvc/vuelog/README.md

 The current big question is how best to design a way of hiding this incidental stuff & allow the developer to write mostly Prolog (plus some sort of HTML-generating DCG)?

   [pengines]: http://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/pengines.html%27)

+## To do:

+In no particular order,

+ - [ ] Documentation
+ - [ ] Integrate the writing of the Pengine api module better with the writing of the front-end (right now they are entirely separate & the author just needs to know to set things up like the example project).
+ - [ ] Allow for server-side pre-rendering
+ - [ ] Make the HTML DSL look less Vue-specific
+ - [ ] Have some story for purely client-side state (that is, have some state without needing to round-trip to the server)